Moving to Portland? 10 Things to Love When Living in Portland, Oregon

 Portlanders also tend to pay above-average prices for transportation, primarily due to the price of gas.
 However, public transit pass prices are comparable to other large cities.
 Food prices are also slightly higher than the national average.
 On the other hand, Portland does offer some bargains, as utilities and healthcare are as much as 15%–20% lower than the nation at large.
 Overall, Portland's cost of living is more expensive than popular inland cities like Austin, TX, and Denver, CO, but more affordable than the biggest coastal cities like San Francisco, CA, or New York City, NY.

 Portland Job Market

-Portland's booming economy and below-average unemployment rate have been the primary drivers behind the city's recent growth and popularity.
+The booming economy in Portland and the below-average unemployment rate have been the primary drivers behind the city's recent growth and popularity.
 While the city is home to thousands of successful businesses, several large employers in Portland make a significant mark on the local job market.
-Intel is among the biggest, with a location west of the city in Hillsboro.
+Intel is among the biggest, with a nearby location in the city of Hillsboro.
 It leads the region's tech sector with as many as 15,000 employees.
 Providence Health System is at the top of Portland's growing healthcare industry, employing about 14,000 people.

 Popular Industries in the Area